ChuanyuXue/tsnkit/README.md

 ## Contribute

 Contributions are welcome!
 Feel free to add your own scheduling algorithm.
+Contact me to update your new scheduling method in our benchmark paper!

 Refer to `src/tsnkit/models/__init__.py` to implement the required interface and benchmark entrance.